OECD Working Papers on Finance, Insurance and Private Pensions

 Selected studies on finance, insurance and private pensions policy prepared for dissemination in order to stimulate wider discussion and further analysis and obtain feedback from interested audiences.
 The studies provide timely analysis and background on industry developments, structural issues, and public policy in the financial sector.
 Topics include risk management, governance, investments, benefit protection, and financial education.
 Previous papers addressing these policy issues are available via http://dx.doi.org/10.1787/19936397.

-G19: Financial Economics / General Financial Markets / General Financial Markets: Other;
+G18: Financial Economics / General Financial Markets / General Financial Markets: Government Policy and Regulation;